 rfxcel Will Exhibit at CPhI Middle East & Africa, the Largest Pharmaceutical Event in the Region

-RENO, Nevada, USA, August 22, 2019 / B3C newswire / -- rfxcel, the global leader in supply chain track and trace solutions, will exhibit at this year’s CPhI Middle East & Africa (MEA) conference in Abu Dhabi, United Arab Emirates.
+/EIN News/ -- Reno, NV, Aug.
+22, 2019 (GLOBE NEWSWIRE) -- rfxcel, the global leader in supply chain track and trace solutions, will exhibit at this year’s CPhI Middle East & Africa (MEA) conference in Abu Dhabi, United Arab Emirates.
 The company is cultivating business in the region, particularly pertaining to new serialization requirements from the Saudi Food and Drug Authority (SFDA).

 More than 4,900 suppliers and buyers from across the worldwide pharma supply chain are scheduled to attend CPhI MEA, which will be held September 16–18 at Abu Dhabi’s National Exhibition Centre.
 The annual event is a chance for pharma professionals to network and see the latest in pharmaceutical technology.